BlakeFreer/AVR-Bare-Metal/README.md

 C:\>usbipd attach --busid 6-4 --wsl
 ```

 The Arduino is now connected to WSL and cannot be accessed by Windows.
+You can run `make burn <FILE>.hex` to flash code to the Arduino.

-To bring it back, run this from Windows:
+To bring the Arduino back to Windows, run (in Windows Command Prompt)

 ```bash
 usbipd detach --busid 6-4